-It was a warm September morning 2015 and I was sitting in my car parked at a bar by myself crying hysterically and texting anyone who might help me.
-I had done the unthinkable,I was utterly demoralized.
-A gun with one bullet was pressed firmly against my temple, 15 Tramadol melting in my left fist.
-Then I just suddenly became very calm, it was as if someone whispered in my ear “none of this is real” but didn’t give me any context for the statement.
+This question took me back to a warm September morning in 2015, where I sat in my car parked outside a bar, crying hysterically and texting anyone who might be able to help me.
+I was at my lowest point, completely demoralized and having done the unthinkable.
+The barrel of a gun with one bullet pressed firmly against my temple, 15 Tramadol tablets melting in my left fist.
+But then, suddenly, a calm washed over me.
+It was as if a voice whispered in my ear, "None of this is real," yet offered no context to this statement.